tigera-solutions/fortinet-enablement/modules/accessing-your-k8s-nodes.md

 ### Steps

-1. ssh into the `jumpbox` node using its public IP.
+1. SSH into the `jumpbox` node using its public IP.
 This was provided in the terraform output.

 2. From the `jumpbox` node, you can now ssh into nodes: `master`, `worker-1`, and `worker-2` using their **private** ip address that was provided in the output of the `terraform apply` step.
 The username is `ubuntu`.